“The accusation that we’ve lost our soul resonates with a very modern concern about authenticity.” –Patricia Hewitt

 Occasionally someone comes along and sings and dances about the emptiness of all this singing and dancing.
 And we think “Yeah…now that’s authentic.”
 But that gets old pretty quick too.

 People will try pretty much anything to make a buck these days.
 And don’t misunderstand me, I’m not saying that’s wrong — it just is what it is.
-They’ve been made dependent on the system.
+Folks have been made dependent on the system.
 What else are they going to do?

 But for my part, I feel authenticity gets lost in the process.
 We’re just not the humans we once were.
 And to me, life feels a little less real for that.